 If you want to develop and run a basketball practice that is going to help your players become good basketball players, working on offense, tactics, alignments, looks, movement, ideas, is crucial to the cause.
-Many coaches come and give their players 5, 6 schemes that they need to learn, without telling them what are the goals, what are the key points, which opportunities will come, what to look for.
-For each and every player coaches need to explain play by play the meaning of the move.
-Why is he coming for the screen, why are you standing there and why you need to take a step deeper and further, when does the movement starts.
+Many coaches come and give their players 5, or 6 schemes that they need to learn, without telling them what are the goals, what are the key points, which opportunities will come, and what to look for.
+For each and every player coaches need to explain play-by-play the meaning of the move.
+Why is he coming for the screen, why are you standing there and why do you need to take a step deeper and further, when does the movement start.

-The whole tactics thing should start with the simple things like passing and cutting, opening a passing lane, opening a peace of the court for the drive, making better angles, using screens, and from there build up a type of offense that best suits the abilities of your players.
-You are not going to call a play that will put a no - shooter into position to shoot three-pointers, are you?
+The whole tactics thing should start with the simple things like passing and cutting, opening a passing lane, opening a peace of the court for the drive, making better angles, using screens, and from there building up a type of offense that best suits the abilities of your players.
+You are not going to call a play that will put a no-shooter into position to shoot three-pointers, are you?

 So, whatever you do, keep in mind what are the qualities of your players and what you can do to put them into position so those qualities can be maximized.

-For them to know just what is the stance is just not enough.
+For them to know just what is their stance is just not enough.